aanchal29/COMP.5460/finalProject/finalProject_v1/README.txt

-For now, I’ve added only the front view of my dream house.
+For now, I’ve added only the front and rear view of my dream house.

 For Javascript, I used the jQuery library.
 And for CSS styling, I used some bootstrap.
 With jQuery helped me to change the website color and also helped to merge multiple mouse events and functions with ease.